duodecimo/machineLearningRoboticGripper/README.md

 To be able to run this project, users will definitely need some materials (or equivalent stuff):
   - Arduino prototyping board (i.e. Uno, Leonardo, etc)
-  - A USB cable for the Arduino board.
+  - USB cable for the Arduino board.
-  - A protoboard
+  - protoboard
-  - A bunch of jumpers. (at least 16)
+  - bunch of jumpers. (at least 16)
-  - A robotic gripper with 4 servos (movements: left, right, foward, back, up, down, grip, loose).
+  - Robotic gripper with 4 servos (movements: left, right, foward, back, up, down, grip, loose).
+  - External font with 5 volts and 2.5A output.
+  - Desktop computer (at least i3 5th generation or equivalent)
+  - External webcam (a decent one)

 ## Installation